 Dr. Bailin received his doctoral degree from University of Arizona in 2004.
 He joined the faculty of The University of Alabama in 2012.

 Dr. Amy Jones in an observational astronomer.
 She is currently a postdoctoral researcher studying the chemical evolution of nearby galaxies.
+Dr. Jones is a key member of the upcoming Sloan Digital Sky Survey V which will study star formation and the interstellar medium in unprecedented detail.

 She received her doctoral degree from the University of Austria in 2014.